West Nile Virus

 Is there West Nile virus in San Mateo County?

 Yes, West Nile virus has been found in San Mateo County.
-For current information, visit this page.
+For current information, visit our page describing current West Nile virus in San Mateo County.

 What is the District doing to protect me?